marconetto/azadventures/chapter7/README.md

 ```

 If this is the case, one must realize that at this moment the full provisioning
-process is not yet completed and the status of the VM is still **Creating**.
+process is not yet completed and the state of the VM is still **Creating**.

 This may not be a problem for some applications.
 However depending on the
 application, the time to get to the **Succeeded** provisioning state, and other